kwant-project/kwant/doc/source/tutorial/tutorial2.rst

         sigma_y = numpy.array([[0, -1j], [1j, 0]])
         sigma_z = numpy.array([[1, 0], [0, -1]])

-    tinyarray arrays behave for most purposes like NumPy arrays except that they are immutable: they cannot be changed once created.
-This is important for kwant: it allows them to be used directly as dictionary keys.
+    Tinyarray arrays behave for most purposes like NumPy arrays except that they are immutable: they cannot be changed once created.
+This is important for Kwant: it allows them to be used directly as dictionary keys.

   - It should be emphasized that the relative hopping used for `~kwant.builder.HoppingKind` is given in terms of